mrhashemi2000/UPDSF_v4.4/README.md

 ## Methodology: IA-Augmented Discovery
 This project utilizes a recursive collaboration between human reasoning and AI-assisted modeling.
 The framework evolves through continuous feedback loops, allowing for rapid interdisciplinary discovery at the intersection of astrobiology, physical chemistry, and computational physics.https://doi.org/10.5281/zenodo.18594133

+##  Data Archive & Reproducibility

+To ensure the full transparency and reproducibility of the simulation results, the key computational data has been archived in the `/data` directory.

+### Contents of the `/data` folder:
+- Sobol Indices (`.json`): Contains the first-order ($\text{S}_1$) and total-order ($\text{S}_{\text{T}}$) sensitivity indices, along with their respective confidence intervals.
+These files provide the statistical evidence for the parameter importance analysis.
+- Degradation Data (`.csv`):* The raw output of the simulation runs, detailing the chemical selection and degradation kinetics under the specified prebiotic environmental conditions.

+### How to use the data:
+The provided `.json` files can be directly loaded into Python using the `json` library to regenerate the sensitivity plots and analysis tables presented in the manuscript.

+All simulation results were achieved using the `UPDSF_v4.4.py` engine, ensuring that the findings are computationally robust and verifiable.

 ## Citation
 If you use this framework in your research, please cite it as:
 > Reza Hashemi.
 (2026). mrhashemi2000/UPDSF_v4.4: Initial release.
 Zenodo. https://doi.org/10.5281/zenodo.21224889

 ## REFERENCES:

     - Lindahl, T. (1993).
 Nature, 362, 709-715.
 (DNA stability)
     - Shapiro, R. (1999).
 Chem.
 Rev., 99, 2501-2536.
 (Deamination)